Click play to listen to this article.

 Did they try to change you in any shape, way, or form and not support the person you were becoming or became?
 Did you try to change them in any shape, way, or form and not support the person they were becoming or became?

-If any of the above rings true, it’s a good indicator that your relationship is toxic.
+If any of the above rings true, it’s a good indicator that your relationship was toxic.

 6. Jealousy And Possessiveness

-Did your partner want you to snugly fit into their imaginary precepts, fucked-up narratives, and absurd expectations on how you should act and be and think?
-Did you ever want and expected the same from them?
+Did your ex want you to snugly fit into their imaginary precepts, fucked-up narratives, and absurd expectations on how you should act and be and think?
+Did you ever want and expect the same from them?

 Did they ever threaten to end the relationship if you weren’t prepared to change in the way they wanted?
 Have you ever done something similar?

-As with our previous point, if any of the above rings true, it’s a sign your relationship is toxic.
+As with our previous point, if any of the above rings true, it’s a sign your relationship was toxic.

-Partners turn away from each other instead of towards one another.
-They shift from being teammates to rivals, constantly locked in a fruitless battle of one-upping the other.
+The two supposed lovers turn away from each other instead of towards one another; they shift from being teammates to rivals, constantly locked in a fruitless battle of one-upping the other.

-Suppose your partner continually blamed you when they felt unhappy because of a mistake they made or an event they had.
+Suppose your ex continually blamed you when they felt unhappy because of a mistake they made or an event they had.
 In other words, they couldn’t take any personal responsibility for their actions.
 If that’s the case, it’s a clear-cut indicator that they’re a narcissist.
+And when you’re with a narcissist, your relationship is undoubtedly toxic.

 Narcissists are, by their very nature, unable to take any responsibility for their faults.
 They are abnormally optimistic, confident, and never doubt or blame themselves.
 You can probably sniff out a few at most self-development seminars.